 HandleChuckUpload class with a

 check_chunk method.
 Let’s see what this method does.
-It begins with a conditional check.
-If the result of the conditional is true, it returns 200.
+It begins with a condition check.
+If the result of the condition is true, it returns 200.
 Otherwise, it returns 404.
-What exactly is the conditional checking?
-It sees if the chunk exists in the file.
-If so, it then checks to see if the chunk size in the file is the same as the
+What exactly is the condition checking?
+It sees if the chunk exists.
+If so, it then checks to see if the existing chunk size is the same as the

 current_chunk_size.
 As I read this code, my first question is: “what exactly is this code checking?”
-Seems like the conditional is checking to see if the chunk exists in the file.
+Seems like the condition is checking to see if the chunk exists.
 And the class is

 HandleChunkUpload.
-So I guess the conditional is checking to see if the current chunk has been uploaded.
-Let’s give this conditional a name so the code tells exactly what it’s checking.
+So I guess the condition is checking to see if the current chunk has been uploaded.
+Let's give this condition a name so the code tells exactly what it’s checking.
 So the next developer doesn’t have to go through the same thought process we just did.

 Now the code becomes, first check to see if the chunk has been uploaded.
 If so return 200, otherwise return 404.
 My next question is what exactly are 200 and 404.
 Coming from a web development background, I guess they are http status codes.
 Why don’t we just tell the reader that so they don’t have to guess?